milecap/RFR_NS_pipelines/README.md

 ## Requirements
 - MATLAB R2021a or later

-All the functions used to run the pipeline are included in the shared folder or are available matlab toolboxes.
+All the functions used to run the pipeline are included in the shared folder or are available Matlab toolboxes.

 The violin_2 function is a slightly modified version of the originally published by
 % Hoffmann H, 2015: violin_2.m - Simple violin_2 plot using matlab default kernel
 % density estimation.
 INRES (University of Bonn), Katzenburgweg 5, 53115 Germany.